prernagoel/The-Jack-of-all/_posts/2016-04-04-about-the-author.md

 ---

 ### Disclaimer
-- This post provides an in-depth introduction to the author.
+- This post provides an in-depth introduction to me
 - For a shorter version, refer to the 'About' section at the top of the home page.
 - Proceed at your own discretion.
-- Welcome to my World!

 ### Personality Traits
 - Fun-loving and talkative